-Sunrise's SIP Trunk supports G.711A voice codec.
+Swisscom's SIP trunk supports G.711A and G.729 voice codecs.
 Using the CS1000 Element Manager sidebar, select Nodes, Servers, Media Cards.
 Navigate to the IP Network → IP Telephony Nodes → Node Details → VGW and Codecs property page and configure the CS1000 General codec settings as in the following screenshots.
+The values highlighted are required for correct operation.
 The following screenshot shows the necessary General settings.

-Move down to the Voice Codecs section and configure the G.711 codec settings.
+Move down to the Voice Codecs section and configure the Codec G.711 settings.
 The following screenshot shows the G.711 codec settings.